LukasMurdock/LukasMurdock.github.io/_posts/2021-02-17-relationships.md

 ## Friends

 Friends start falling after 18.
 Somber.
 You have to start [intentionally making close friends](https://www.lesswrong.com/posts/pfibDHFZ3waBo6pAc/intentionally-making-close-friends).

+Aristotle distinguished between [friendships of utility, pleasure, and virtue](https://cantory.blogspot.com/2007/12/aristotle-and-his-view-of-friendship.html).
+The highest form is friendship where each person wishes the good of the other for their own sake—not merely because they are useful or fun.

 [Crucial to making close friends](https://www.nytimes.com/2012/07/15/fashion/the-challenge-of-making-friends-as-an-adult.html):
 1. proximity;